An ample credit limit can give you lots of spending power and flexibility, so it’s understandable why a person may be looking to get a higher one.

 Still, if you’re one of them, be sure you can handle more available credit first.
 Credit cards are best leveraged by paying your balance off in full each month.
 Otherwise, interest can really bump up the lifetime cost of your debt.

 Plus, high credit card balances can damage your credit — you want to keep the amount of debt you owe below at least 30% and ideally 10% of your available credit limit(s) for best results.
-You can see how current balances may be affecting your score by viewing your free credit report summary, updated each month, on Credit.com.
+You can see how current balances may be affecting your score by viewing your free credit report summary, updated every 14 days, on Credit.com.

 Will More Credit Cause More Problems?